Trainings, Workshops, and Conferences

 A certificate program with 10 courses from level 1 through 6, offered “a la carte” virtually or in person.
 CIEP is focused on organizational and interpersonal skills, and does not explicitly address classroom issues.
 It is offered every year at various times/dates.

 A year-long program consisting of six, 3-hour sessions and a subsequent project for faculty members that focuses on inclusive pedagogy, curriculum, and creating community in the classroom.
 Offered once each year.

 A two day retreat offered to faculty and staff each summer.
 Participants will explore what it means to infuse diversity and inclusion best practices into the life of a University.
 Fee: $250.
 Offered once each year.

 An online, two-course program designed to provide personal and professional development opportunities for those interested in learning more about intersectional feminism.
 Fee: $127; full-time employees may be eligible for a 50% discount.

 The Institute for Learning and Teaching (TILT)

 TILT offers workshops in multiple formats to meet the needs of faculty and graduate teaching assistants, including the popular Master Teacher Initiative.

 Held once a month during the noon hour, Master Teacher Workshops offer the opportunity to participate in an hour-long session that includes a catered lunch, a brief presentation on a central issue in teaching and learning, and a follow-up discussion of ideas addressed in the presentation.
 Open to faculty, staff, and graduate students.

-Annual multi-day conference with sessions on a range of topics related to pedagogy, equity, and inclusion, Open to faculty, staff, and students.
+Annual multi-day conference with sessions on a range of topics related to pedagogy, equity, and inclusion.
+Open to faculty, staff, and students.

 A facilitated working group of 4 to 8 faculty, staff, and/or students, created by a department, to create sustainable change around a broad-scale issue related to undergraduate education and to become change agents in their department.
 Can be requested by departments.